-Even though there’s loads of footy shown on TV, it’s never quite the same as watching it live at a stadium.
+Even though there are loads of footy matches shown on TV, it’s never quite the same as watching it live at a stadium.
 But it can be pricey to support your team in person.

 If these spiralling costs put you off going to matches, here’s my starting 11 of ways to save money at football games.

 Buy online or in person rather than on the phone

 Something I don’t like about Palace is that the box office is 10p a minute and normal ways around it (such as SayNoTo0800 don’t work).
 However, going through their online service is quick, easy – and cheaper.

 Share and spread the cost of a season ticket

 Season tickets will always work out cheaper per ticket.
 But if it’s too much money, or you don’t have the time, consider getting a couple between a group of you.
 You won’t go to every game but you will pay less per ticket.

 Alternatively (or as well) 0% credit cards let you make a big purchase and not get charged interest on the full amount – as long as you make the minimum repayments each month.
 So you could get a season ticket like this to take advantage of the lower matchday price.
 Only do this if you can be sure you’ll have enough to pay it off in full at the end of the 0% period.

 If you can’t make a game see if the club lets you sell back seats.
 It varies from club to club, but if they do it you’ll only get the money if they manage to sell it.
 Sold out matches are your best bet.